MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Recommended value: false
 Possible values: true / false
 ```

-### EnableBackupManagement

-Indicates whether remote management of Windows Server Backup should be enabled.

 If `true`, corresponding ports are open and remote Windows Backup management will be available.
 If `false`, Windows Backup cannot be managed remotely.
 The script achieves this by enabling or disabling the [Windows Backup (RPC)](#windows-backup-rpc) firewall rule.

+### EnableFirewallManagement

+Indicates whether remote firewall management should be enabled.

 ```yaml
 Type: Boolean
 Required: false